great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/filesystem/connect_filesystem_source_data.md

 Modify the following code to connect to your <TechnicalTag tag="datasource" text="Data Source"/>.
 If you don't have data available for testing, you can use the [NYC taxi data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 The NYC taxi data is open source, and it is updated every month.
 An individual record in the data corresponds to one taxi trip.

 :::caution
 Do not include sensitive information such as credentials in the configuration when you connect to your Data Source.
-This information is appears as plain text in the database.
+This information appears as plain text in the database.
 If you must include credentials or a full connection string, GX recommends using a [config variables file](https://docs.greatexpectations.io/docs/guides/setup/configuring_data_contexts/how_to_configure_credentials/).
 :::

 ```python title="Jupyter Notebook"